 STRING GROOVES: The two ends of the bow where the bowstring is fitted.
-Also known as string nocks.

 STRING HEIGHT: The distance between the bow's handle and bowstring when the bow is strung.
 It is set by the manufacturer and is usually from 7 to 9 inches.